Ready to revolutionize your data journey with Infoveave?

 # What is ETL?
 An In-Depth Guide for Enterprise Data and Analytics

-ETL stands for **Extract, Transform, and Load**.
-It is a foundational data integration process that enterprises use to collect data from multiple operational systems, standardize and validate it, and load it into centralized environments such as data warehouses, data lakes, or analytics platforms.
+ETL stands for **Extract, Transform, and Load** — a three-stage data integration process that pulls data from operational systems, cleans and standardizes it, and loads it into a data warehouse, data lake, or analytics platform where it can actually be used.

 If you’re looking to automate ETL pipelines without managing multiple tools, explore Infoveave’s Data Automation Platform